1906–07 United States Senate elections

 The 1906–07 United States Senate elections were held on various dates in various states.
 As these U.S. Senate elections were prior to the ratification of the Seventeenth Amendment in 1913, senators were chosen by state legislatures.
 Senators were elected over a wide range of time throughout 1906 and 1907, and a seat may have been filled months late or remained vacant due to legislative deadlock.
 In these elections, terms were up for the senators in Class 2.

-The Republican Party gained three seats in the United States Senate, expanding their majority to more twice that of the opposing Democratic Party.
+The Republican Party gained three seats in the United States Senate, expanding their majority to more than twice that of the opposing Democratic Party.
 The elections were held alongside the 1906 House of Representatives elections, which saw a significant Democratic gain in contrast to the Senate elections.

 In Georgia, the legislature failed to elect until shortly after the beginning of the 60th Congress on March 4.
 In Rhode Island, the legislature deadlocked and did not elect a Senator until well into 1908.